PeterWANGHK/BEV-RiskField/README.md

 # exiD-DSVO
-Modelling of Dynamic Social Value Orientation based on exiD dataset (My exiD dataset has been archived in "C:\exiD-tools\data", so the data directory needs to be tailored for other users)
+Modelling of Dynamic Social Value Orientation based on exiD dataset with state-of-the-art interaction fields (My exiD dataset has been archived in "C:\exiD-tools\data", so the data directory needs to be tailored for other users)

 # GVF Modeling